Summary of Benefits

-The ISEP benefit program IEES and UnitedHealthcare Global Assistance) provides the following benefits (note that the Medical Evacuation and Repatriation Policy only applies to items five through seven):
+The ISEP benefit program through ASRM, LLC. - Sirius America and On Call International provides the following benefits (note that those who are only enrolled in the On Call program only have benefits for items five through seven):

-The basic medical expense benefit pays 100 percent of covered accident and sickness expenses up to US25,000; subject to a US$50 deductible per policy year;
+1-The basic medical expense benefit pays 100 percent of covered accident and sickness expenses up to US$25,000; subject to a US$50 deductible per policy year;

-A unique component of a covered person’s IEES plan is the UnitedHealthcare Global Assistance worldwide medical and travel assistance.
+A unique component of a covered person’s ISEP plan is the On Call International Assistance worldwide medical and travel assistance.
 This assistance includes referrals to doctors or hospitals, coordination of payment with the provider, and assistance with lost prescriptions or travel documents.
 Multilingual services are available.

-To access these services contact UnitedHealthcare Global Assistance directly.
-When a covered person calls, they will need to provide their name, the specific number assigned to the group (UnitedHealthcare Global Assistance ISEP ID is #359631), the covered person’s school name and a brief description of the covered person’s problem.
+To access these services contact On Call International Assistance directly.
+When a covered person calls, they will need to provide their name, the specific number assigned to the group (ISEP’s group ID is G800303A), the covered person’s school name and a brief description of the covered person’s problem.